celo-org/celo-monorepo/SETUP.md

 We need Go for [celo-blockchain], the Go Celo implementation, and `gobind` to build Java language bindings to Go code for the Android Geth client).

-Note: We currently use Go 1.11.
-Brew installs Go 1.12 by default, which is not entirely compatible with our repositories.
-[Install Go 1.11 manually](https://golang.org/dl/), then run
+Note: We currently use Go 1.13.
+[Install Go 1.13 manually](https://golang.org/dl/), then run

 ```
 go get golang.org/x/mobile/cmd/gobind